 What it costs to study in Thailand

-There are many foreign students actually studying in Thailand because could not afford to study in their own country, mainly due to the high cost of living over there.
+Many foreign students study in Thailand because they could not afford to study in their own country, mainly due to the high cost of living over there.
 From them, we can draw a surprising experience: The smaller your budget, the faster you will learn living in a foreign culture: You will learn to live as the Thais live.

 ‘When in Rome, do it as the Romans do’ is an old saying in the western world.
 Since Bangkok is an international metropolis, you find any kind of luxury from your daily food and beverages to designer apartments on the 33rd floor of a high riser looking over Bangkok.
 Certainly, you can spend as much money as you have in Thailand, you won’t ever have a problem to get rid of your money, if you wish.

 Here, we forget about what we call in Thailand ‘farang prices’ (‘farang’ is the term used for (mainly western, foreigners) and focus on the minimum budget to live a decent student life.
 If you know about the traps, and follow some simple rules, you can live in Thailand on a surprisingly small budget.

 To understand how that comes, it is first necessary to forget about income and price structure in your own country.
 Income distribution in Thailand is very different between Bangkok and rural areas.
 The teenagers working at McDonald's in Bangkok would make around 350 to 400 baht a day (that means almost half a day’s salary for a Big Mac).
 An average waiter in Pattaya, another big city, will make about 50 Baht per hour, although the mandatory minimum wage by law is clearly higher - but they are not 'employed', and nobody pays any social security for them.
 In Isaan, the Northeast of Thailand, you get workers aged around 20 for 30 to 40 Baht per hour, without any social security, of course (all that by 2016).